AnonimFan/OpenGLlibTester/README.md

 idk try wsl ok idk ive never used the make command on windows 10 win7 = g++ mucking

-DGC(Direct Graphics Control, its a libary thingy): almost the same as the gl test app
+DWC(Direct Window Control, its a libary thingy): same as gltestlib

 #### Features
 idk its a "gpu" Tester();